socialismconference/songbook.github.io/songs/soup-song.md

 I spent twenty year in the fact'ry.
 I did everything I was told.
-They said 1 was loyal and faithful.
+They said I was loyal and faithful.
 Now, even before I get old:

 > Chorus